ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

   2. **Otherwise, pull a hard-coded ED from a `match` statement**.

-  3. If no matches are found, return `Balance::MAX` which will purne unknown assets.
+  3. If no matches are found, return `Balance::MAX` which will prune unknown assets.

 It should be updated as follows: